Ivy Sole: Personal life

 McLendon moved to Philadelphia in 2011 to attend the Wharton School of the University of Pennsylvania.
-They graduated with the Class of 2015 with a degree in business.
+They graduated in 2015 with a degree in business.

 Describing their sexual orientation to Billboard, McLendon stated: "I like women and I like men.
 I like women a lot though.
-Women have me on my ass, which is rare -- I feel like I’m a very calm and collected person.”
-McLendon is non-binary, and uses they/them pronouns.
+Women have me on my ass, which is rare — I feel like I'm a very calm and collected person."
+McLendon is non-binary and uses they/them pronouns.